danbergeland/PencilDurabilitySim/README.md

 First, run the "getCatch.sh" script.
 This clones the Catch test framework into the source directory.

-After Catch has been added, run "./build.sh" or make -f Makefile
+After Catch has been added, run "./build.sh" or make -f MakefileBuild

 The built program will be placed at PencilSim/Debug/PencilSim relative to the repository root.